-- 1. The referee blows the whistle, announces 'Free-Kick' Blue or Red. the offence and the free kick (e.g. 'Pushing Red - Direct Free-Kick Blue') - 1525 - 2.
+- 1. The referee blows the whistle, announces the offence and the free kick (e.g 'Pushing Red Direct Free-Kick Blue') - 2.
 The assistant referee who operates the game controller clicks on "Direct / Indirect Free Kick" Blue/Red. - 3.
 The referee places the ball depending on the call and announces "Free Kick Ready".
 Until the referee announced the free kick to be ready robots may move their head to track the ball but must otherwise remain stationary.
 Robots which are significantly moving during this phase are removed from the field.